rebremer/azure-miscellaneous-scripts/Fabric/managed-private-endpoint/readme.md

 Azure **Private Link Service (PLS)** via the Fabric REST API, and to verify private DNS resolution from inside the Fabric managed VNet.

-Creating an MPE to a PLS via the Fabric portal often fails with:
+Creating an MPE to a PLS via the Fabric portal returns:

 ```
 ManagedVNet_InvalidPrivateEndpointFqdns
 ```

-This happens because a PLS has no built-in DNS name (unlike Azure Storage, SQL, etc.), so Fabric requires you to supply one or more `targetFqdns` — the hostnames your workloads will use to reach the service.
-The portal flow sometimes omits this field; the REST API lets you set it explicitly.
+A PLS has no built-in DNS name (unlike Azure Storage, SQL, etc.), so Fabric requires one or more `targetFqdns` — the hostnames your workloads will use to reach the service.
+The REST API lets you set this field explicitly.

 ## Files